-The uniqueness was discussed by Wolansky \cite{Titi1988,Hauk1997,Il1993,Wol1} in the vicinity of a small steady state solution.
-In contrast, Theorem \ref{p2} is on the uniqueness in the vicinity of the basic steady state solution $\psi^*$, which is not small.
+The uniqueness was discussed \cite{Titi1988,Hauk1997,Il1993,Wol1} in the vicinity of a small steady-state solution.
+In contrast, Theorem \ref{p2} is on the uniqueness in the vicinity of the basic steady-state solution $\psi^*$, which is not small.

 \